The Shipping Law Review: France

 vii Seafarers' rights

-French legislation on seafarers used to be included in the French Maritime Labour Code.
-This has now been almost fully replaced by Article L5511-1 et seq. of the Transport Code, which contains some provisions specific to seafarers, such as those on the execution of the employment contract, probationary period, performance and termination of contract, and collective labour relations.
+French legislation on seafarers is mainly provided by Article L5511-1 et seq. of the Transport Code, which contains some provisions specific to seafarers, such as those on the execution of the employment contract, probationary period, performance and termination of contract, and collective labour relations.
 As provided in Article L5541-1 of the Transport Code, some general provisions of the Labour Code apply to seafarers employed under a French contract, when no specific provisions depart from the general regime.
 These provisions relate particularly to a company's work council, staff representatives, minimum wages, collective bargaining agreements, procedures for dismissal, hours of work, and the committee on health, safety and working conditions.

 France ratified the Maritime Labour Convention 2006 (MLC) on 28 February 2013.
 As France's social legislation is relatively comprehensive, the implementation of the MLC into domestic legislation did not require major reform.